 - Structure a basic audit implementation based on all of the information provided by the client

-- From there, build a narrative report to demonstrate the mitigating controls that were currently in place
+- From there, build a narrative audit report to demonstrate the mitigating controls that were currently in place

 - Cleanly export all data related to the audit into a report, including: